-Last week it was Safer Internet Day.
-And I thought to myself, yes I know how to internet safely – passwords, avoid phishing scams etc. But what about the subconscious safety concerns or the unintended consequences of messages on the internet?
+Today is #SaferInternetDay, and I thought to myself, yes I know how to internet safely – passwords, avoid phishing scams etc. But what about the subconscious safety concerns or the unintended consequences of messages on the internet for children?

 Are you watching what your children are posting/viewing online?
 Are you watching what YOU are posting online?
 Is it necessary?
 Is it kind?
 What image are you portraying to the world?
 I’ve really been thinking a lot about what the messages some people (especially celebrities) are teaching our children.
 Seeing the shenanigans that some celebrities are up to lately (Kardashian Instagram pictures show what?) has me concerned.
 This is important to me… Not just because I am always online, but because I am a mummy, I work in the media and I see worrying images and conversations on the internet ALL THE TIME.

 Yes we monitor our kids devices, but these images are EVERYWHERE!

 Let’s take the Kardashians as examples.

 Kardashian took to Instagram recently for a “night cap,” as she captioned the racy photo, in which she’s laying seductively on a bed with her breasts exposed (but censored) and sheets cleverly concealing her other lady parts.
 She tagged fashion photography team Mert and Marcus in the photo, which is seemingly from the same photo shoot as another bed pic Kardashian posted earlier.
 Kim, don’t get me wrong, celebrate your body girl, the female form is beautiful, but don’t you think there are some of your body parts and certain poses and images that should be kept between you and Kanye??